 When Do I Need to Ask for Permission?

 If you are incorporating copyrighted materials in your teaching, writing, or other work, you may need to get written permission from the person or institution that holds the copyright in those materials.
-Before requesting permission, you should determine whether or not permission is required for your use.
-The following uses do not require permission from the copyright owner:
+Before embarking on the permissions process, however, review the list below -- if the materials falls into one of these categories, then permission from the copyright owner is not required:

 How Do I Request Permission?

 First, plan ahead if you can!
 While sometimes permissions requests are granted (or denied) very quickly, publishers can take 4-8 weeks to respond to a permissions request.
 If negotiations about the scope of the use or license fee are required, the timeframe could be further extended.

 Second, have a backup plan if you cannot get permission.
 Any of the following are possible outcomes of the permissions process: you are unable to find the copyright owner; the copyright owner never responds to your request; the copyright owner denies your request; or the copyright owner has restrictions or fees that are not acceptable for your use.

 Third, when you're ready to seek permission, use the four-step process outlined below.